Website updated March 5, 2023

 There are many interesting open questions even about simple and well-studied equations.
-For the classical Laplace equation on domains, I have studied optimal gradient estimates of the solution in narrow regions - see this recent paper.
+For the classical Laplace equation on domains, I have studied optimal gradient estimates of the solution in narrow regions - see this recent paper and this even more recent one with Morgan Sherman.
 Physically this is about estimating the magnitude of the electric field in a narrow region between insulators.

 I'm interested in obtaining simpler and more illuminating proofs of known results: see here and here.
 In these papers with Gábor Székelyhidi, we found a new proof of Bian-Guan's constant rank theorem for nonlinear elliptic equations.
 This theorem says that convex solutions of a large class of nonlinear elliptic PDEs have Hessian of constant rank.

 My earlier work investigated PDEs arising in complex geometry.
 These equations are highly nonlinear.
 They include the Kähler-Ricci flow, the Chern-Ricci flow, and extensions of Yau's theorem such as here and here.

 All of my articles are available to download on the arXiv.